Eguana Technologies (CVE:EGT) Trading Down 25% – Here’s Why

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) dropped 25% on Friday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price fell 25% during mid-day trading on Friday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 194,856 shares were traded during mid-day trading, an increase of 96% from the average daily volume of 99,418 shares.
+194,856 shares changed hands during trading, an increase of 96% from the average session volume of 99,418 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Company Profile